MeteoSwiss/dvas/docs/source/running_recipes.rst

 --------------------------

-With a dedicated dvas processing arena in place, and the parameters of the UAII 2022 recipe adjusted to your specific system, you should now be able to launch the computations.
+With a dedicated dvas processing arena in place, and the parameters of the UAII 2022 recipe adjusted to your specific system, you should now be able to launch the data processing.

 To do so, use the ``dvas_run_recipe`` entry point from the command line: